K-log/SOS-Project/README.md

   Create the player movement animation and Player movement Script that allow us to control the Player on keyboard

   *Issues we have run into:*
-  - [ ] Controlling the player animation changes from the script and within the animation controller.
+  - [x ] Controlling the player animation changes from the script and within the animation controller.
-  - [ ] Creating a Tilemap/game map.
+  - [x] Creating a Tilemap/game map.
 This depends on if/what external software we use apart from unity and where we're at as far as art assets.

 ### Week 2
   Nauy: player movement animations which include include attacking Left/Right/Back/Front.